 Whose story will you tell today?
 How will you tell it?
 Who can help you to share the essentials with integrity, excellence, and sensitivity?
 How can you multiply its reach?

 At Magazine Training International, we struggle with these questions.
 We work to equip and encourage media professionals who want to make an impact for Christ on their communities and nations.
 We do not do this alone; your partnership is vital.
-When you ask a question, offer feedback, participate in a webinar, or attend a conference, we can tackle these issues together.
+When you ask a question, offer feedback, participate in a live workshop, or attend a conference, we can tackle these issues together.
 Unlike the lonely journalist in The Least of These, you and I have brothers and sisters to pray with, learn from, and to share our tears and joys.
 May we motivate one another toward more effective ministry!

 — Kim Pettit, chair of MTI Board of Directors